Hart-Herrington Cemetery

 Today, Hardin County continues to be an important part of Texas' history and economy.
 It offers a mix of rural and suburban areas, with agriculture and oil production remaining vital industries.
 The county is proud of its heritage, with several historical landmarks and museums, preserving its past for future generations.

-This timeline provides a condensed summary of the historical journey of Hardin County, Texas.
+This timeline provides a concise overview of the key events in the history of Hardin County, Texas.